Ameobea/homepage/notes/content/posts/rust-tonic-request-response-size-limits.md

 `tonic` is a popular Rust gRPC client and server.
 We use it extensively, including for the GCP PubSub client.

 > It turns out that we'd recently upgraded to `tonic` version 0.9.
-This release included a breaking change that adds size limts of 4MB by default when decoding messages.
+This release included a breaking change that adds size limits of 4MB by default when decoding messages.

 This is what was causing the bug.
 As far as I can tell, these limits are in place to prevent DOS attacks on gRPC servers, so it's probably a good idea to have them.
 Before, the limits were either very high or nonexistent, so we never ran into this issue in the past.